alibaba/GraphScope/docs/analytical_engine/vertex_centric_models.md

 typically takes data from other vertices as input, and the resultant output of a vertex is sent to other vertices.
-Vertex programs are executed iteratively for a certain number of rounds, or until a convergence condition is satiisfied.
+Vertex programs are executed iteratively for a certain number of rounds, or until a convergence condition is satisfied.
 As opposed to *global* perspective of the graph, vertex-centric models employ a local, vertex-oriented perspective.

 The philosophy of vertex-centric model encourages many programming models, including the [Pregel model](https://research.google/pubs/pub37252/) proposed by Google and the [GAS model](https://www.usenix.org/conference/osdi12/technical-sessions/presentation/gonzalez).
 These programming models